How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Sometimes, users who do not recognize an incoming caller will answer their phone when an unknown number appears across the screen.

-If you choose to answer an unknown phone number but hear radio silence once you’ve picked up, you might find yourself fishing to find out who called me because, as far as you can tell, no one is there.
+However, just because the call was answered, there may not be anyone on the other end.
+If you choose to answer an unknown phone number but hear radio silence once you've picked up, you might find yourself fishing to find out who called you because, as far as you can tell, no one is there.

-While you may think there is no one on the other end of the line, a computer silently gathers an abundance of information about you right through your phone simply from you answering and saying “hello.”
+Experts believe these types of silent phone calls are part of a large fraud scheme that ultimately leads to your identity being stolen and your bank accounts completely drained.
+While you may think there is no one on the other end of the line, a computer silently gathers an abundance of information about you right through your phone, simply from you answering and saying "hello."

 In addition to registering your numbers on the Do Not Call registry and utilizing the robocall blocking service provided through your phone carrier, the FCC encourages those who believe scammers are contacting them to file a report.
 The FCC recommends filing a report to the local police, the Federal Trade Commission’s Complaint Assistant, or the FCC’s Consumer Help Center.